Collection of 15 inject prints 32.5 x 39 cm in a plush box and 3 framed photographs 70 x 100 cm

 The collection shows 15 different plants and animals in bright and saturated colors photographed against a light blue background together with the tool that fixes their pose for the picture.
-While adopting the representation of nature from the established sources of knowledge like encyclopedia, botanical collections, and natural museum exponents, in which the analytic approach of extracting the subject from its context is regularly used, Exploring environment 2 collection removes the neutrality of this approach and makes it an integral part of the final scene by adding the information about the method and tool of extracting and manipulating the colorful subjects.
+By extracting the subject out of its context, Mrša borrows from encyclopedias, botanical collections, and Natural History Museums the analytic approach to nature.
+She subverts the supposed neutrality of this approach by adding the information about the method and tool of extracting it, adding props for fixing the photographed subjects in the desired position, and by minutely controlling light, shadows, and colors in each scene.
+In the direct physical act of picking, killing, segregating, relocating, and arranging, Mrša revisits familiar sources of knowledge about nature through discovering the paths of their production.

 Photo credits: Igor Brautović